shrestha1/Interpolation/README.md

 # Introduction

 Lets understand what interpolation is.
-Given data \(x\rfloori, y_i), i = 0, 1, 2, 3,....,n$ we have to find a function $f$ such that $f(x_i)$ is called interpolating function, the problem is called interpolating problem and the method/process is called interpolation.
+Given data \(x\rfloor i, y_i), i = 0, 1, 2, 3,....,n$ we have to find a function $f$ such that $f(x_i)$ is called interpolating function, the problem is called \lfloor f \rfloor interpolating problem and the method/process is called interpolation.

 It is used to plot a smooth curve through discrete data points, when we want to find the in-between values function in a table, or when we differentiate or integrate black-box type functions.